-“Thamar bite me,” Reynolds yelled.
-“Get us to the West bank!” he shouted at the Captain.
+“Thamar fuck me,” Reynolds yelled.
+“Get us to the West bank!” he shouted at the boat captain.

-“I’m trying!” he screamed back, voice shrill.
-The boat was turning sluggishly to port, closer to the enemy.
+“I’m trying!” the captain screamed back, voice shrill.
+The boat was drifting sluggishly to port, closer to the enemy.

 “Can any of you see the controller?”
 Webster yelled at the three deck gunners.
 Kirk strained to see who was managing the warjack– it couldn’t be on its own.